 You can also opt for a distributed version control system that mirrors the software’s codebase and all the code changes on the developer’s machines.

 Building a secure CI/CD pipeline requires adding security checks and scans at each stage of the development process.
 Let’s see what you can do to protect your software during each iteration:

 1. Security measures during software planning

-During this stage, you can use a simple threat modelling and risk assessment tool to understand your application’s level of risk.
-You may require building a deeper threat model if your application will use sensitive data or access the internet directly.
-Moreover, if you apply any data for application testing, think about how you’ll anonymize data to avoid privacy issues.
+During the planning stage, you can use threat modeling and risk assessment tools to understand your application’s level of risk.
+You may need to build a deeper threat model if your application will process sensitive data or directly access the internet.
+Moreover, if you apply any data for application testing, think about how you’ll anonymize it to avoid privacy issues.

 2. Security measures during software development